medianetlab/katana-slice_manager/README.md

   - Required credentials on Jenkins:
     - katana-reg-creds: Username/Password for the remote Docker registry

-> This Pipeline is executed on a testing environment
+> This Pipeline is executed on a stable production/staging environment

 ## :book: Documentation